EvanTeSecond/Infinite-Autocraft/README.md

 this is a bookmarklet tool to automate crafting in Infinite Craft

 # What is a Bookmarklet?
 A bookmarklet is a bookmark that contains JavaScript code rather than a URL.
-This allows users to run a script directly from their bookmarks bar, adding useful functionalities to websites like WorldGuessr.
+This allows users to run a script directly from their bookmarks bar, adding useful functionalities to websites.

 # How to Create and Use the Infinite Autocraft Bookmarklet